AgustinaLazzati/Automatic-License-Plate-Recognition/README.md

 - The HSV plots used in the Fréchet + FFT pipeline can be seen at `plots/hsv_plots`

 - Plots related to the characters classification and validation are in the same folder as the code, `CharacterDescriptors`

+> it seems that more than 100 plots where done during the development of this project